 Captain William Bligh's later career was peppered with further mutinies and complaints about his "oppressive attitude".
 His tyrannical nature later sparked the Rum Rebellion in New South Wales in 1808, which led to his being forcibly deported.

-In addition to the replica of "The Bounty', David Lean also supervised the refitting of the frigate Rose that would play the role of the frigate HMS Pandora, the ship sent by the Admiralty to hunt the mutineers.
-The idea was scrapped, but the frigate later became the HMS Surprise in Master and Commander: The Far Side of the World (2003).
+In addition to the replica of "The Bounty", David Lean also supervised the refitting of the frigate Rose that would play the role of the frigate H.M.S.
+Pandora, the ship sent by the Admiralty to hunt the mutineers.
+The idea was scrapped, but the frigate later became the H.M.S.
+Surprise in Master and Commander: The Far Side of the World (2003).

 Mel Gibson described the making of the film as difficult because of the long production and bad weather: "I went mad.
 They would hold their breath at night when I went off.
 One night I had a fight in a bar and the next day they had to shoot only one side of my face because the other was so messed up.
 If you see the film, you can see the swelling in certain scenes."

-David Lean oversaw the construction of "The Bounty" replica ship which was paid for by Dino De Laurentiis and constructed in New Zealand's most northern city Whangarei on its North Island's Northland Region.
+David Lean oversaw the construction of "The Bounty" replica ship, which was paid for by Dino De Laurentiis, and constructed in New Zealand's most northern city Whangarei on its North Island's Northland Region.

-It was originally to be released as a two-part film, one named The Lawbreakers that dealt with the voyage out to Tahiti and the subsequent mutiny, and the second named The Long Arm that studied the journey of the mutineers after the mutiny, as well as the admiralty's response in sending out the frigate HMS Pandora.
-David Lean could not find financial backing for both films after Warner Bros. withdrew from the project, so he decided to combine it into one, and even looked at a seven-part TV series, before finally getting backing from Dino De Laurentiis.
+It was originally to be released as a two-part film, one named "The Lawbreakers", that dealt with the voyage out to Tahiti and the subsequent mutiny, and the second named "The Long Arm" that studied the journey of the mutineers after the mutiny, as well as the Admiralty's response in sending out the frigate H.M.S.
+Pandora.
+David Lean could not find financial backing for both films after Warner Brothers withdrew from the project, so he decided to combine it into one, and even looked at a seven-part television miniseries, before finally getting backing from Dino De Laurentiis.

-Despite the fact that Vangelis had previously won an Oscar for Chariots of Fire (1981) and had a successful solo music career, there was no official soundtrack issued to tie in with the film's release.
+Despite the fact that Vangelis had previously won an Oscar for Chariots of Fire (1981), and had a successful solo music career, there was no official soundtrack issued to tie in with the film's release.

 The trivia items below may give away important plot points.

 When Fletcher Christian returns to Tahiti after the mutiny, he informs King Tynah that they had set Captain Bligh adrift.
-In real life, Christian lied to Tynah, telling him that Bligh had met up with Captain Cook and together were founding a new settlement, and that they had sent Christian back to Tahiti for men and supplies.
+In real-life, Christian lied to Tynah, telling him that Bligh had met up with Captain Cook and together were founding a new settlement, and that they had sent Christian back to Tahiti for men and supplies.